josh-helpert/elder-syntax/docs/base.markdown

 * `a, b, c` are children of `x` b/c they're nested under x w/ a 2 space `INDENT`
 * `a, b, c` are siblings b/c they're at the same indendation level under the same parent

 2 spaces are used b/c it's the minimal amount to make it clear there's indentation.
 No tabs, no variable spaces, nothing but 2 spaces per indentation.
-Later in this document there are ways to compact the syntax.

-This can be nested arbitrarily and the structure matches what you expect as the layout matches the code layout:
+This can be nested arbitrarily and the structure matches what you expect as the visible layout matches the code layout:
 ```
 x
   a